spetitcuenot/MDMlaravel/README.md

 # MDMlaravel
-just a first look at the Laravel framework
+just a first look to Laravel framework